Cenay/territory-checks/docs/RULES.md

 **Solution**: Always split `prospect_name` if first/last are missing (applies to all networks).

 ### 6. Filtering Unwanted Text
-**Problem**: Territory extraction captures "for The Real Food Academy" or other unwanted text.
+**Problem**: Territory extraction captures "for The Real Food Academy" or other unwanted text like "Territory Check from IFPG Member Josh Sabo for The Real Food".
+**Solution**:
-**Solution**: Always filter out known unwanted patterns: "for The Real Food Academy", "Prospect Name", "CLICK", "http", "mailbox"
+- Always filter out known unwanted patterns: "for The Real Food Academy", "Prospect Name", "CLICK", "http", "mailbox", "IFPG Member", "Territory Check"
+- Require newlines (`\n+`) after colons in patterns to prevent same-line matches
+- Validate that captured text looks like a location (contains comma or state abbreviation)
+- Check for "for The Real Food" anywhere in captured string, not just at start

 ---